 Pharmaceutical companies are growing more strategic in their investigator initiated trial (IIT) selection.
 As Research and Development organizations have sharpened their focus on mission-critical pre-approval clinical development studies, external investigators have become a critical channel to answer post-marketing product profile questions.
 But even as clinical resources concentrate on earlier phase work, IIT proposals do not organize, review, approve and manage themselves.
 Continue reading

-Our current review of pharmaceutical and biotechnology strategy for the new year finds that 42 percent of companies will be increasing their budgets for investigator initiated trials.
+Our current review of pharmaceutical and biotechnology strategy for the new year finds that 42 percent of companies will see investigator initiated trial budgets increasing in 2012.
 Companies fund investigator initiate trials (IITs) to support additional clinical testing of post-marketed products conducted by independent physicians, often on smaller patient populations than those required by regulatory agencies for drug approval.
 Continue reading

 Over Half of Drug Companies Now Use Electronic or Web-Based Tools for Managing Proposals